awsdocs/aws-sdk-for-javascript-v3/doc_source/iam-examples-policies.md

 ## Prerequisite tasks<a name="iam-examples-policies-prerequisites"></a>

 To set up and run this example, you must first complete these tasks:
 + Set up the project environment to run these Node TypeScript examples, and install the required AWS SDK for JavaScript and third\-party modules\.
-Follow the instructions on[GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/iam/src/README.md)\.
+Follow the instructions on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/iam/README.md)\.
 **Note**
 The AWS SDK for JavaScript \(V3\) is written in TypScript, so for consistency these examples are presented in TypeScript\.
 TypeScript is a super\-set of JavaScript so these example can also be run in JavaScript\.
 + Create a shared configurations file with your user credentials\.
 For more information about providing a shared credentials file, see [Loading credentials in Node\.js from the shared credentials file](loading-node-credentials-shared.md)\.